apache/camel-k/examples/kamelets/error-handler/readme.md

 incremental-id-source   Ready
 ```
 ## Error Handler Kamelet Binding
 We can now create a `KameletBinding` which is started by the _incremental-id-source_ `Kamelet` and log events to _log-sink_ `Kamelet`.
-As this will sporadically fail, we can configure an _errorHandler_ with the _error-handler_ `Kamelet` as **Dead Letter Channel**.
+As this will sporadically fail, we can configure an _errorHandler_ with the _error-handler_ `Kamelet` as **Sink**.
 We want to configure also some redelivery policies (1 retry, with a 2000 milliseconds delay).
 We can declare it as in `kamelet-binding-error-handler.yaml` file:
 ```
 ...
   errorHandler:
-    dead-letter-channel:
+    sink:
       endpoint:
         ref:
           kind: Kamelet